Mary Alice Hadley Prize for Visual Art

 Because printmaking incorporates a wide range of equipment and a diverse community of artists, it is of utmost importance to create as many connections with fellow printmaking studios (and individual printmakers) as possible, and to bring these ideas and methods of artistic support to Louisville.

 The application described the award as providing a “tipping point” for a visual artist in Louisville.
 The elements within my proposal… will enrich and expand my artistic career and goal to run a printmaking studio.
 It moves my work forward in a way that I couldn’t without the prize.”

 — Susana Crum, Printmaker, 2013 Hadley Recipient

-Applicants must be 18 years of age or older and current members of the LVA living in the Louisville Metro area, which is defined as Jefferson, Oldham, Shelby, Spencer, Bullitt, Nelson, Meade, Trimble and Henry Counties in Kentucky; and Clark, Harrison, Floyd and Washington Counties in Indiana.
+Applicants must be 18 years of age or older and have current residency in the Louisville Metro area, which is defined as Jefferson, Oldham, Shelby, Spencer, Bullitt, Nelson, Meade, Trimble and Henry Counties in Kentucky; and Clark, Harrison, Floyd and Washington Counties in Indiana.
 This is a one-time prize; winners of the Hadley Prize are not eligible to apply in the future.
 The prize may be considered taxable income, so applicants should consult a tax professional.
 There is no submission fee to the Mary Alice Hadley Prize for Visual Art.